Differential function spectra, the differential Becker-Gottlieb transfer, and applications to differential algebraic K-theory: Introduction

 Differential extensions of bordism theories and Landweber exact cohomology theories have been constructed in \cite{MR2550094}.
 The construction of the differential extension in all these examples starts of from a geometric cycle/relation model of the underlying generalized cohomology theory.
 A homotopy theoretic construction of a differential extension for an arbitrary cohomology theory {was first} given by Hopkins and Singer in \cite{MR2192936}.

 The main example of the present paper is the differential extension $\widehat{KR}$ of the cohomology theory $KR^{*}$ represented by the connective algebraic $K$-theory spectrum $KR$ of a number ring $R$.
 This differential extension will be defined by a homotopy theoretic construction.
+Let us explain $\widehat{KR}^{0}$ in greater detail.
+Given a manifold $M$ we can consider the cohomology group $KR^{0}(M)$.
+A differential cohomology class $x\in \widehat{KR}^{0}(M)$ combines the information of an underlying cohomology class $I(x)\in KR^{0}(M)$ with a closed differential form $R(x) \in Z^{0}(\Omega A (M))$.
+Here $\Omega A$ denotes the differential forms with coefficients in the graded vector space $A:=K_{*}(R)\otimes \R$.
+The latter has been calculated explicitly by Borel \cite{MR0387496}, see Theorem \ref{borel}.
+The cohomology class of {the} form $R(x)$ is equal to the image of $I(x)$ under the natural map $KR^{0}(M)\to H^{0}(M;A)$ (see Definition \ref{jun216} for $I$ and $R$).

 The construction which associates a differential cohomology class to a geometric object (e.g. differential Chern or $K$-theory class to a complex vector bundle with connection in the above examples) will be called a cycle map.
-Usually, a cycle map is natural transformation of set-valued contravariant functors on the category of smooth manifolds
+Usually, a cycle map is {a} natural transformation of set-valued contravariant functors on the category of smooth manifolds

-In most cases where the differential cohomology theory is build from a geometric model the construction of a cycle map is easy, sometimes even tautological.
+{Often the geometric objects form monoids (e.g. bundles with direct sum), and in this case {one additionally} requires that the cycle map is additive.} In most cases where the differential cohomology theory is build from a geometric model the construction of a cycle map is easy, sometimes even tautological.
 For example, in the model \cite{MR2664467} of differential topological $K$-theory the cycle of complex vector bundle $V$ with connection $\nabla^{V}$ is simply the class $[V,\nabla^{V}]$ represented by the pair $(V,\nabla^{V})$.
 For geometric models of differential extensions of generalized cohomology theories it turned out to be difficult to obtain the functorial properties, e.g. differential extensions of natural transformations between different cohomology theories.